 (This section of the list isn’t supposed to be comprehensive, just interesting!)

 Russell Fransham Subtropicals, Matapouri Bay, Northland: Display gardens and nursery, plus an online catalogue.
-Russell is one of the experts in New Zealand when it comes to subtropical plants.
+Russell, who died suddenly in 2017, was one of the experts in New Zealand when it came to subtropical plants.
+The nursery is being continued by his partner.

 Tawapou Coastal Natives, near Matapouri, Northland: Specialising in plants from Northland and New Zealand’s offshore islands.
 Open to visit.